Fulfilling a Dream

 How many of us have had the dream of building a model railroad?
 Some of us have actually accomplished it by building layouts within our own homes or clubs.
 I’ve always loved trains since I was six years old and got that first American Flyer around the Christmas tree.
 And as I was growing up, I would occasionally get to see a real layout built by one of my friend’s fathers.
 I loved seeing that and I always knew I wanted to build one for myself.
 I finally started the process in 1990 and after the 5th generation of layouts built and torn down, at age 76, I now have a small semblance of my original dream, in N scale, in a small room partitioned off the attic.
 It’s not perfect but I enjoy it.

 The fun of doing that has never resolved, and even now, I am building new and smaller layouts, just because it’s…well, fun.
 And I want to share that enjoyment with others.
-And now, over the past 3 years, several of my model railroad companions and I have invested a huge amount of time and energy into a new dream - to create great layouts inside a large museum for others to see and enjoy and operate – something special and spectacular - something people will be excited to see and continue to visit over and over again.
-We are driven to accomplish this, just for the love of the hobby if for no other reason, and to see the fun and excitement in others’ eyes, young and old alike, when they experience it.
+And now, over the past three-four years, several of my model railroad companions and I have invested a huge amount of time and energy into a new dream - to create great layouts inside a large museum for others to see and enjoy and operate – something special and spectacular - something people will be excited to see and continue to visit over and over again.
+We were driven to accomplish this, just for the love of the hobby if for no other reason, and to see the fun and excitement in others’ eyes, young and old alike, when they experience it.

 Other groups of model railroaders have done this.
 Consider the San Diego Model Railroad Museum, the Colorado Model Railroad Museum, the Texas City Museum, the Lehigh Valley and Keystone Club Railroad, just to name a few.
 Look even closer at Chesapeake Bay & Western RR in York County.
 These all started with a dream, a vision, a purpose, which eventually led to something great.